Meet the Clementine Gold Group team

 Natalia Rice (she/her)

-Natalia leads creative strategy at Clementine Gold Group, where she blends creativity with strategic communications.
-Her expertise spans cultural audits, research, and learning initiatives, ensuring they reflect real-world impact and are centered on the principles of diversity, equity, inclusion, and accessibility.
+Natalia leads creative strategy at Clementine Gold Group, where she blends visual storytelling, strategic communications, and design thinking to advance equity-centered initiatives.
+Her work spans cultural audits, research, and learning experiences—grounded in real-world impact and the principles of equity and accessibility.

-Previously, Natalia served as the Equity Officer at New View Alliance, implementing equity-focused strategies to drive systemic organizational change.
-A recognized Changemakers 30 Under 30 honoree, she has been celebrated for her contributions to human services and social advocacy.
-Natalia also serves as a contract researcher for Race Forward, leveraging Research Justice methods to elevate community voices in policy reform and advocacy on race and incarceration.
+Previously, Natalia served as the Equity Officer at New View Alliance, leading change through organization-wide DEIA strategy.
+A Changemakers 30 Under 30 honoree, she has also contributed to national advocacy efforts as a contract researcher with Race Forward, using Research Justice methods to elevate community voice in racial justice policy.

 DIRECTOR OF ENGAGEMENT & STRATEGIC INSIGHTS